Get Psyched: four flash talks featuring the latest psychological research

 The Psi Chi Constitution requires that undergraduate student applicants to Psi Chi:

-- Must have completed at least 9 semester credits of psychology courses at UW-Madison
+• Must have completed at least 9 semester credits of college level, psychology coursework

-- Must be in the top 35% of their class.
-This is approximately 3.5 cumulative GPA and will be determined each semester.
+• Must be in the top 35% of their class.
+This is approximately a 3.5 cumulative GPA and will be determined each semester.

-* Undergraduate students who have transferred to UW-Madison and are interested in becoming a Psi Chi member must meet the requirements listed above, plus complete one semester (12 credits) at UW-Madison to establish a GPA.
+*Please note: Undergraduate students who transferred to UW-Madison and are interested in becoming a Psi Chi member must meet the requirements listed above, plus complete one semester (12 credits) at UW-Madison to establish a GPA.

 Psi Chi Applications